-In Unit 8, eighth-grade students make the jump from univariate data in one variable to bivariate data in two variables.
+In Unit 8, 8th grade students make the jump from univariate data in one variable to bivariate data in two variables.
 They re-engage in the major work of the grade, analyzing scatterplots for positive or negative linear trends (MP.7), using lines to represent relationships between the variables, writing linear equations, interpreting these equations in context (MP.2), and using the equations to make predictions beyond the scope of the data (MP.4).
 Throughout the unit, students analyze scatterplots and two-way tables for trends in the data, asking themselves, Is there evidence in this graph or table to suggest an association between the variables?
 (MP.2)

-Prior to eighth grade, students explored how and why data is collected—by thinking about statistical questions, samples, populations, and various ways to analyze data representations.
+Prior to 8th grade, students explored how and why data is collected—by thinking about statistical questions, samples, populations, and various ways to analyze data representations.
 Students worked with line plots, histograms, and box plots, and they considered what the shape, center, and spread of these data sets said about the data itself.